-CAP 599 Capstone Course in Health Administration and Business Administration integration of all previously learnt materials from both disciplines, but is focused on implementation to and within a real-world healthcare (service oriented) and business administration setting.
+CAP 599 Capstone Course in Health Administration and Business Administration

+This course is the capstone course of the Dual Degree in MSHA and MBA, and as such is based on the required core courses of both degree programs.
+The culminating experience entails synthesis and integration of all previously learnt materials from both disciplines, but is focused on implementation to and within a real-world healthcare (service oriented) and business administration setting.
 Students will prepare an integrated and comprehensive final feasibility report of the project complemented with a visual presentation and executive summary.